DMM TOC > 200 Commercial Letters and Cards|

 b.
 The printing of the barcode is prohibited anywhere between the address line containing the recipient’s name and the city, state, and ZIP Code line.

 c.
-The minimum clearance between the barcode and any information line above or below it within the address block must be at least 0.040 (1/25) inch for POSTNET barcodes or 0.028 inch for Intelligent Mail barcodes.
+The minimum clearance between the Intelligent Mail barcode and any information line above or below it within the address block must be at least 0.028 inch.
 The separation between the barcode and top line or bottom line of the address block must not exceed 0.625 (5/8) inch.
 The clearance between the leftmost and rightmost bars and any adjacent printing must be at least 0.125 (1/8) inch.

 d.
 If a window envelope is used, the clearance between the leftmost and rightmost bars and any printing or window edge must be at least 0.125 (1/8) inch.
-The clearance between the barcode and the top and bottom window edges must be at least 0.040 (1/25) inch for POSTNET barcodes or 0.028 inch for Intelligent Mail barcodes.
+The clearance between the Intelligent Mail barcode and the top and bottom window edges must be at least 0.028 inch.
 These clearances must be maintained during the insert's range of movement in the envelope.
-Address block windows on heavy letter mail (as defined in 5.2, General Barcode Placement for Letters) must be covered; such windows may be covered on other mail.
-Covers for address block windows are subject to 5.11.
+Address block windows on heavy letter mail must be covered.
+Covers for address block windows are subject to 5.10.

 e.
 If an address label is used, a clear space of at least 0.125 (1/8) inch must be left between the barcode and the left and right edges of the address label.
-The clearance between the barcode and the top and bottom edges of the address label must be at least 0.040 inch for POSTNET barcodes or 0.028 inch for Intelligent Mail barcodes.
+The clearance between the Intelligent Mail barcode and the top and bottom edges of the address label must be at least 0.028 inch.

 f.
 The rightmost bar must be at least 1/2 inch from the right edge of the mailpiece, and the leftmost bar must be less than 10-1/2 inches from the right edge of the mailpiece and at least 1/2 inch from the left edge of the mailpiece; the top of each bar must be less than 4 inches from the bottom edge of the mailpiece; and the bottom line of the address block, including the barcode, must be at least 5/8 inch from the bottom of the mailpiece.